Paying for care

 If you are eligible for publicly-funded adult social care in Haringey you will receive a personal budget.
 A personal budget is a clear, upfront amount of money which allows you to make informed choices about how best to meet your care needs.
 You will pay your assessed contribution, and the council will pay the rest of your budget.
 This can be given to you as a direct payment, and you will be advised how to get support with managing this.
 If you cannot do this we will arrange council managed services up to the value of the budget.

 A short stay is often called respite care.
-Your contribution towards the cost of this service is worked out using our Haringey Fairer Charging Policy (PDF, 90KB).
+Your contribution towards the cost of this service is worked out using our Fairer Contributions Policy (PDF, 1MB).
 If you receive other services in the community you will only pay one contribution.

-Your contribution towards the cost of living in a residential or nursing home is worked out using the Charging for Residential Accommodation Guide from the Department of Health.
+Your contribution towards the cost of living in a residential or nursing home is worked out using The Care and Support (Charging and Assessment of Resources) Regulations

 The amount you pay will take into account your pensions and welfare benefits.
-If you receive basic Pension Credit or Income Support you will normally pay the following minimum amount per week:
+If you receive basic Pension Credit or Employment and Support Allowance you will normally pay the following minimum amount per week:

 |Your Age||Weekly Contribution|